 As I have mentioned multiple times, Baarn Borneo is the pulsating heart of this hotel.
 The architects of 137 Pillars House Hotel, did a great job respecting his buildings illustrious past whilst converting it into an amenity for the guests.

-Underneath the house is a small but well equipped gym and an exhibition space preserving and displaying historic artefacts found during the restoration.
+Underneath the house is a small but well-equipped gym and an exhibition space preserving and displaying historic artifacts found during the restoration.

 A tempting swimming pool is tucked away in a quiet corner of the compound.
 The pool, albeit small, is absolutely stunning with its clear turquoise water set against the backdrop of a 45-meter high green wall of cascading money plants.